When it comes to LED product reviews…

 It seems like a no-brainer these days to go with one.
 Most technology when compared to them is either heavy, unreliable, or expensive.

 Another huge selling point is durability.
 They aren’t invincible, but since it doesn’t rely on moving parts it is VERY durable.
 A popular use that has come about are LED light bars for off-roading.
+They’re one of the most popular car accessories for offroaders!

 They wouldn’t be used for that if they didn’t last, and also provide a LOT of light at the same time.
 Light bars are a huge improvement on old halogen lights and have basically replaced the whole market!
 As someone who likes to go camping, where would I be without my LED headlamp?